-2009 \$ million 2008 \$ million Cash flow hedges: Effective portion of changes in fair value of hedging instruments recognised during the period 42 - Reclassification adjustments for amounts transferred to interest and finance expenses (note 10(b)) (26) - Net deferred tax debited to other comprehensive income (3) Net movement in the hedging reserve during the year recognised in other comprehensive income 13
+2010 \$ million 2009 \$ million Cash flow hedges: Effective portion of changes in fair value of hedging instruments recognised during the period - 42 Reclassification adjustments for amounts transferred to profit or loss: - interest and financing expenses (note 10(b)) - (26) - ineffectiveness (16) Net deferred tax credited/(debited) to other comprehensive income 3 (3) Net movement in the hedging reserve during the year recognised in other comprehensive income (13) 13

-15 Segment Reporting
+15 Segment reporting

-After the Appointed Day, the Group manages its businesses as a whole as the Service Concession is the only reporting segment and virtually all of the turnover and operating loss is derived from activities in Hong Kong.
+The Group manages its businesses as a whole as the Service Concession is the only reporting segment and virtually all of the turnover and operating loss is derived from activities in Hong Kong.
 The financial statements are already presented in a manner consistent with the way in which information is reported internally to the Group's direct management team for the purposes of resource allocation and performance assessment.
 Accordingly, no business and geographical segment information is disclosed in accordance with IFRS 8 and HKFRS 8.